As time goes by, some things may change, as in the world of gadgets and technology and as well, so can one’s needs, routines and wants. C .Star. V

 *Taking care of yourself (health) is not a selfish act, but mandatory.

-*One may not seem to have much, but could have everything.
+*One may not seem to have much, but could have everything (they really need).

-*Even though we may not always be stationery and have a different destination, it’s not always a vacation…
+*Even though we may not always be stationery and may or may not have a different destination, it’s not always a vacation…

-*I loved my homes that I’ve had and lived in for years, but I like being in the RV better (don’t miss cleaning and fixing the big house nor trying to keep up the lawn).
+*I loved my homes that I’ve had and lived in for years, but I like being in the RV better (don’t miss cleaning and fixing the big house nor trying to keep up the lawn, among other things).

 *Time is truly most precious in life and most importantly, how you spend it, as well as with and around whom.
-Take time, don’t rush it, but don’t waste it (especially when you’re on the road, take the time to enjoy, do not rush to the next destination).
+Read and learn about something consistently.
+Make time, don’t waste it and don’t rush it (especially when you’re on the road, take the time to enjoy, do not rush to the next destination).

 *Having clean water is crucial as you can’t carry a lot of water with you because it is a heavy load.
-Having dry-wood is good and needed for making a fire in fire-pits or grills to cook food.
+Having dry-wood is good and needed for making a fire in fire-pits or grills to cook food and always check your propane levels (if you use propane).

 *There’s many nice people out enjoying camping and all levels of RV-living, not all want company, some just want a friendly chat, hello or get to-gethers.
 A lot of people have pets with them (many are dogs), some treat their pets like family and really care about them, others will leave their dogs barking in their RV and don’t seem very caring to their dog/pet (which makes me sad).
 Some bring a plastic bag with them when taking their dog for a walk, clean-up after their dog and some don’t.